JPKell/Notebad/README.md

     - Menubar(): Menu() doesn't inherit directly from Menu but houses the whole menu bar
     - Tabs(): Notebook() a ttk element for the tabs
       - Textbbox(): Text() where everything happens really.
-        - TextLineNumbers(): Canvas() the canvas gets updated with the line numbers.
+        - LineNumbers(): Canvas() the canvas gets updated with the line numbers.
 Kinda a pain as it needs a proxy to work.
         - scrollbars: Scrollbar() the scrollbars
         - Footer(): Frame() parent frame to the labels
           - status: Label() the status you can update
           - pos_lbl: Label() the cursor position in the document

 ## Controller